-

 Mr Positive

 He formed a band with his friends.
-“Ice House Road” played many dive bars and bull rides, and their music reflected the cowboy lifestyle.
+Ice House Road played many dive bars and bull rides, and their music reflected the cowboy lifestyle.
 Gary Hawthorne joined the band several years later and gave the band a harder edge, a boost of energy, and some new songs.

-When Ice House Road began to fizzle out Gary and J.R. started playing small acoustic sets at breweries and bars.
+When Ice House Road began to fizzle out Gary and J.R. started playing acoustic sets at breweries and bars.
 Gary on acoustic guitar, and JR on a cajon.
-The amount of sound emanating from the stage inspired the band name “Big!”.
+The amount of sound emanating from the stage inspired the band name BiG!.
 It was a lot of sound for just two guys playing acoustic instruments and singing their asses off.

-BiG! recorded an album, changed their name, recorded some more songs, and then changed their name again. (try finding a band called “BiG!” on any streaming services, good luck).
-The new name, “ToBe Fare” is inspired by a little bit more knowledge about how Search Engine Optimization works, and the show LetterKenny (JR’s a big fan).
+BiG! recorded an acoustic album, scrapped that, recorded a “blues adjacent’ electric album, changed their name, recorded some more songs, and then changed their name again. (try finding a band called BiG! on any streaming services-- good luck).
+The new name, ToBe Fare is inspired by a little bit more knowledge about how Search Engine Optimization works, and the show LetterKenny (JR’s a big fan).

 --Gear